 Conacher returned for his senior campaign the next season and helped lead a young Canisius squad.
 On a team that featured 10 freshmen, Conacher became the first player in the program's history to record two 40-point seasons, leading the Griffs with 42 points on a school-record 23 goals and 19 assists.
 Named to the Lowe's Senior CLASS Award All-America First Team, Conacher graduated with 12 career, single-season and single-game records, which includes career marks in points (147), goals (62) and game-winning tallies (12).

 Following his graduation, Conacher would continue his success at the professional level.
 During the 2011-12 season with the AHL's Norfolk Admirals, Conacher became the fourth player in the league's history to garner MVP and Rookie of the Year accolades in the same year.
 He capped the season by lifting the Calder Cup with the Admirals.
 Conacher upped his game the following season and became the first Griff to appear in an NHL game.
-The former Canisius standout scored a goal in his NHL debut with the Tampa Bay Lightning – becoming the first Atlantic Hockey player to record a tally in the world’s top league – and has accumulated 29 points, 11 goals and 18 assists in 47 games with Tampa Bay and the Ottawa Senators.
+The former Canisius standout scored a goal in his NHL debut with the Tampa Bay Lightning – becoming the first Atlantic Hockey player to record a tally in the world’s top league – and has accumulated 55 points, 18 goals and 37 assists in 126 games with Tampa Bay, the Ottawa Senators and Buffalo Sabres.

 Forty-two years after Dr. Dietz formed the program and after 33 seasons of competing at the NCAA level, the Canisius hockey team finally reached the top and claimed a championship during the 2012-13 campaign.
 Smith led the Griffs to their first Atlantic Hockey crown during the season and the team’s first trip to the NCAA Tournament.